jcken95/jcken95/README.md

 - 🤝 Get to know me: [jcken95.github.io](https://jcken95.github.io)
 - 📫 How to reach me: [twitter](https://twitter.com/_jcken), [mastodon](https://fosstodon.org/@_jcken) or email <jckennedy18@gmail.com>
 - 🌲 I like being outside 🚴‍♂️🐶🏊‍♂️🏃🌧️☀️
+- 🛠️ I'm not really working on any code projects in my personal time at the moment.
+Life is busy!

 <!---
 - 🌱 I’m currently learning how